alexandresalome/behat-launcher/doc/manual/installation.rst

 **2. Install dependencies**

-Behat-Launcher works with `composer <http://getcomposer.org>`_, a tool to manage dependencies.
+Behat-Launcher works with `composer <http://getcomposer.org>`_, a tool to manage PHP dependencies.

 Download it in behat-launcher folder: